 Eighteen miles west from Kinloch Rannoch by minor road is Rannoch Station, a remote stop on the Glasgow to Fort William line.
 Rannoch Station may not be the end of the line, but it is the end of the road.
 If you have come this far, just about the only way out is via the 38 miles back to the A9 at Pitlochry.
 The scenery beyond Rannoch Station, on Rannoch Moor, is magnificent; a vast boggy plateau at an altitude of 1,000ft covered with lochs and lochans, surrounded by distant mountains.
 A magical place in summer sunlight: but brooding and moody on a dismal day and forbidding in winter.

 In the next major east-west glen to the south, the Appin of Dull, you find Aberfeldy.
 This is the site of General Wade's Tay Bridge, built in 1733 in the aftermath of the 1715 Jacobite uprising.
 The town also has associations with the poet Robert Burns who wrote the lyrics to the Birks of Aberfeldy having been inspired by walks along the Moness Burn and through the birch woods.
 Modern Aberfeldy is a bustling tourist town.
 The restored water mill is open to the public and the Dewars World of Whisky also welcomes visitors.
-Near by is Castle Menzies, a 1500s fortified tower.
+On the southern edge of the town is Moness Resort, offering hotel and self catering accommodation.
+A mile to the north west is the small village of Weem, home to the magnificent Castle Menzies, and the Old Kirk of Weem.
 A little to the east of Aberfeldy is St Mary's Chapel, Grandtully, with its remarkable painted ceiling.

 Six miles west of Aberfeldy, at the end of Loch Tay, lies the beautiful village of Kenmore, home to Kenmore Church.
 The Rob Roy Way unofficial long distance footpath from Drymen to Pitlochry passes through Killin and Aberfeldy, and close to Kenmore.
 In the remote uplands to the south of Aberfeldy is the scattered settlement of Amulree, home to Amulree and Strathbraan Church.